Resource Library

 • Presentations & Reports

-This poster was designed by a team of participants at IDDS Botswana.
-It aims to share information and knowledge gleaned from the team’s work during the summit.
+This report was written and filed by a team of participants at the International Development Design Summit in Bogotá.
+It is not final or comprehensive, but seeks to share information and knowledge gleaned from the team’s work during the summit.

 Download Document